 Thus, we have tried to isolate and remove ourselves from as much discomfort as possible and to rely on creature comforts to give us the illusion that we are safe from harm.
 As our technologies’ have become more sophisticated, we have certainly achieved a degree of isolation and comfort, but in this pursuit, we have had to employ industrial processes that have been extremely harmful to the environment and have now caused an imbalance that is illuminating itself in extreme weather conditions and increasing numbers of catastrophic events such as volcanic eruptions, earthquakes, tsunamis, typhoons, tornadoes, hurricanes, wildfires and mudslides to name a few.

-We need to have a better historical and psychological understanding of our relationship with our planet; how we evolved from the primitive Homo-erectus to the most complex and sophisticated life form on Earth and how and why our current lifestyles have drastically changed our relationship with the natural world from its original harmonious disposition.
-The environmental book I have written addresses the issues described in this introduction.
+We need to have a better historical and psychological understanding of our relationship with our planet; how we evolved from the primitive Homo erectus to the most complex and sophisticated life form on Earth and how and why our current lifestyles have drastically changed our relationship with the natural world from its original harmonious disposition.
+My two manuscripts address these mentioned issues.